kush-x7/kush-x7/README.md

 ## Tell Me a Little Bit About Yourself :sunglasses:

 I have been learning front-end web development for more than a year.
 I specialized in creating accessible websites.
-I also helped hundreds of people in the Frontend Mentor community by critically analyzing their code and giving them feedback.

 My strength is my ability to create accessible websites.
 I pride myself on my reputation in the community by creating responsive and accessible websites.
 Not only that, every time I have done creating the website, I spare my time to write `README` to explain the process of how I created the website and the things which I learned while making the project.

 📌 **I recommend looking through the pinned repositories which showcase my current skills.** 👇